Believe it or not – A course certificate, merely a piece of paper, could land your students their dream job.

 - Every time there’s a change in the certificate design or elements, refresh the page to get the latest updated preview.

-This was the last step of creating a convincing and an aesthetically pleasing Course Completion Certificate.
+This was the last step of creating a convincing and aesthetically pleasing Course Completion Certificate.
 Now you can save your certificate by hitting the “Publish” button.
 All LearnDash certificates use the .pdf file extension, so whenever a user has received your certificate they’ll be able to download it as a PDF file.

-#6.
-Assigning the certificate
+6. Assign the certificate

 The final step is to assign the certificate you created to the relevant course on your site.
 To do this: